The “Season of Mists” arc focused primarily on Morpheus’ quest to free his one-time love, Nada, from her banishment into hell.

 May 1991

-Odin was first, followed by the Lords of Chaos member Shivering Jemmy.
+Odin was the first, followed by the Lords of Chaos member Shivering Jemmy.
 Jemmy had a very childlike demeanor that some have said was based on Gaiman’s then-child daughter.
 As one might expect from an immature being, she threatened Morpheus and that tactic resulted in her dismissal.
-Another odd encounter came when the Lords of Order offered Morpheus the dream essences of the newly dead, something that he said that he could have collected himself were he interested.
+Another odd encounter came when the Lords of Order offered Morpheus the dream essences of the newly dead, something that he said he could have collected himself were he interested.

 Sandman #27: “Season of Mists – Chapter 6”